An introduction to DRS

 Many DRS services are coordinated through privately operated community rehabilitation programs near you, working with DRS counselors and consumers to integrate workers with disabilities into the local workforce.
 This fact sheet explains how that works.

-On a single page, in large print, this document offers contact information throughout the state for our counselors for the blind and visually impaired.
+On a single page, in large print, this document offers contact information throughout the state for counselors who specialize in services for clients who are blind, deaf, visually impaired or hearing impaired.

 Employer Resource Guide